AryanRaj892/Statistical-Analysis-and-Forecasting-of-Solar-Energy/README.md

 We have used GHI data of solar park Rajasthan-1 for time-series analysis.

+Data is cleaned and only the relevant features are kept.

-Perform several graphical plots or compute various descriptive statistics to understand the DHI, DNI, and GHI data, their correlation, etc.
+Performed several graphical plots or compute various descriptive statistics to understand the DHI, DNI, and GHI data, their correlation, etc.

 Performed Auto-Regressive (AR), Moving-Average (MA), Auto-Regressive-Moving-Average (ARMA), Auto-Regressive-Integrated-Moving-Average (ARIMA), and Seasonal-Auto-Regressive-Integrated-Moving-Average (SARIMA) statistical methods on the GHI data for daily/weekly forecasting.

+Files Description:-
+1) Merging: the hourly data has been merged in order of years
+2) ar: Auto-Regressiion applied on merged data
+3) dailyarima: ARIMA applied on daily data for 10 years (obtained by converting hourly to daily data)
+4) weeklyarima: ARIMA applied on weekly data for 10 years (obtained by converting hourly to weekly data)
+5) sarima: SARIMA applied on weekly data for 10 years (obtained by converting hourly to weekly data)